-- Field survey: the spring 2023 spot check survey of trapping sites was carried out during the month of April, with seven days of fieldwork in total.
-As already mentioned, BirdLife Cyprus did not undertake a complete survey following the standard survey protocol for this season, in order to utilise its limited resources on awareness raising and other campaigning activities as well.
-However, in order to maintain an insight of the spring trapping situation a 'spot check' survey was undertaken- it should be noted that 'spot check' field surveys have been carried out for winter monitoring for a number of years already.
-A proportion of the sites selected were from the Committee Against Bird Slaughter (CABS) database, and it should be noted that a large majority of the sites checked were associated with limestick trapping in the past (rather than mistnet setting) and most of them found active over the last three spring seasons (2020, 2021, 2022).
+- Field survey: the spring 2025 spot check survey of trapping sites was carried out during the month of April, with nine days of fieldwork in total.
+As already mentioned, BirdLife Cyprus did not undertake a complete survey following the standard survey protocol7 for this season, in order to utilise its limited resources on awareness raising and other campaigning activities as well.
+However, in order to maintain an insight of the spring trapping situation a 'spot check' survey was undertaken it should be noted that 'spot check' field surveys have been carried out for winter monitoring for a number of years.
+A proportion of the sites selected were from the Committee Against Bird Slaughter (CABS) database, and it should be noted that a large majority of the sites checked were associated with limestick trapping in the past (rather than mistnet setting) and most of them found active over the last three spring seasons (2022, 2023, 2024).
 It was ensured that the selected sites covered both the Republic of Cyprus (covering both Ayios Theodoros & Maroni and East Larnaca & Famagusta areas) and the Dhekelia Sovereign Base Area (SBA).
-All active trapping locations were reported to the relevant enforcement authorities, either the SBA Police Anti-poaching unit or the Cyprus Game & Fauna Service, depending on the location of the finds. - Summary of field findings: In total, 74 locations were checked, 60 within the Republic of Cyprus and 14 within the Dhekelia SBA.
-Two active limestick trapping sites were detected, both of which were within the Republic of Cyprus.
-At one location 7 limesticks were found set in a mulberry tree, while at the other location 4 limesticks were found set in a loquat tree.
-For the fifth spring season in a row, zero mistnetting activity was recorded. - Spring trapping activity: It is not possible to use the 2023 field data to draw any statistically reliable long-term trends for spring trapping activity.
-Firstly, this is the fourth year that BirdLife did not follow the standard monitoring protocol for the spring survey, hence our field data are not comparable with the previous survey seasons.
-Secondly, this new survey method, which was adopted in Spring 2020, focusses on selecting sites where trapping has been detected in the last three spring trapping seasons (2020, 2021, 2022).
+All active trapping locations were reported to the relevant enforcement authorities, either the SBA Police Anti-poaching unit or the Cyprus Game & Fauna Service, depending on the location of the finds. - Summary of field findings: In total, 95 locations were checked, 75 within the Republic of Cyprus and 20 within the Dhekelia SBA.
+Two active limestick trapping sites were detected, both within the Republic of Cyprus.
+At one of the active locations, one limesticks was found set in a mulberry tree, while at the other active location evidence of limestick trapping was recorded (glue and feathers).
+For the seventh spring season in a row, zero mistnetting activity was recorded. - Spring trapping activity: It is not possible to use the 2025 field data to draw any statistically reliable long-term trends for spring trapping activity.
+Firstly, this is the sixth year that BirdLife Cyprus did not follow the standard monitoring protocol for the spring survey, hence our field data are not comparable with the previous survey seasons (spring trapping monitoring started in 2006.
+Secondly, this new survey method, which was adopted in spring 2020, focusses on selecting sites where trapping has been detected in the last three spring trapping seasons (2022, 2023, 2024).
 And thirdly, almost all sites checked this season were associated with limestick trapping, rather than mist netting sites which our survey usually focuses on.
-Our data from previous spring seasons showed a large decrease in mist netting activity during spring, which is an encouraging development, while trapping with limesticks is still taking place in small numbers.
+Our data from previous spring seasons showed a large decrease in mist netting activity during spring, which is an encouraging development, while trapping with limesticks is still taking place at a small scale.